 Tell us some interesting information about yourself.
 Don't be shy.
 Now's the time to brag.
 Also, outside of building motorcycles, what is your passion?

 My number one passion is RIDING!
 And I have my dad to thank for that.
 My dad is the coolest guy ever in my book, he was a real James Dean type in high school rockin’ the classy white T and the rolled cuff in his Levi’s as he roared down the road on his first Sporty.
 He was a rebel and a football star who fell in love with a quite beauty who played the clarinet in the marching band.
 Funny story, the first time my dad picked my mom up to take her out for a date he had a sissy bar on his motorcycle…he soon realized she wasn’t going to hold tightly onto him, so the next time he came around you can believe he had taken that completely off the motorcycle!
 Sly dog!
 One not so fateful morning he was riding his motorcycle to school when a pick-up truck backed out in front on him and put my dad in a full body cast.
 If not for my mom he wouldn’t have passed his remaining classes seeing as he only had the movement of the tips of his fingers!
 Despite this catastrophic wreck and the advice of everyone around him to find a new passion and leave these “death traps” behind in his youth, he followed through with his dream and scrounged, saved, and worked day after day after day into day working more hours than he slept until he was able to open up his very own franchised Harley-Davidson dealership.
 My Grandpa, who I could not be prouder to be named after, taught my dad and brother everything there was to know about engines and about what it is to be a good person in this world.
 My brother is now a Master Technician and my father runs our dealership with honesty at the heart.
 Their diehard passion for the Harley life despite all obstacles has absolutely influenced my life.
 It is so true what they say how life seen through a pair of handlebars is hands down the very best way to experience the road!
 Oh man, just thinking about being out on the open road with my short shots roaring and my fire for life growing with every rotation of the tires and every twist of the throttle!
-Even as I write this, just the thought, gets me FIRED UP!
+Even as I write this, just the thought, gets me FIRED THE F UP!
 I actually put passenger pegs onto my bike just so I could get my best friend into riding!
 I couldn’t stand the fact that she was missing out on what I knew was such an amazing feeling!
 She rode with me for about a month as she listened to my shift and felt us lean through the corners before she got the bug, took the riding class, & bought her own bike!
 Since she has upgraded her Street 500 to an Iron and rides EVERYDAY!
 I told her before she got her Iron when her riding skills were green as green could be, that I am happy to go everywhere and nowhere until she is comfortable and confident.
 I will make circles, I will go the same way we’ve gone a hundred times already, I will literally go anywhere because to me, just being on my motorcycle makes me the happiest person in the world!
 And that is exactly what we did.
 Before the years end, she logged more than 5,000 miles and has become not only a very proud H.O.G. member, but also one of our greatest ambassadors for our local chapter!
 I myself am also a very proud H.O.G.
 Life Member and believe with every fiber of my being that Harley-Davidson improves our way of life.
 Just ask U.C.L.A’s psychology department!
 As they have now proven so!
 This year’s slogan could not ring any more true...LIVE FREE[ER]....for to live a life without riding a Harley is not living at all, it is simply existing!
 Which might as well be a life without freedom!
 As the old adage goes, “LIVE TO RIDE, RIDE TO LIVE...HARLEY-DAVIDSON” (which I can actually hear the old Harley-Davidson pinball machines voice say this in my head as I type) still remains as true today as it did when Harley came up with it many decades ago!
 One of my absolute favorite memories of my life came from a couple of summers ago, “Back at the Track” in Las Vegas where I was able to ride not only all of the new Softail line but also the direct competitors’ models in succession.
 There was a moment, a sublime moment of life validation, where it was made quite apparent to me as the motorcycles proved that not only is Harley the best because that is what I was always taught but because it truly is the superior product!
 Oh what a wonderful feeling now KNOWING that what I have been bred to believe reigns true when an ‘apples to apples comparison’ is made!
 If I have sparked your curiosity, here is a link to my experience out in Vegas. http://rrhd.com/news/10898/harley-vs-the-world-harley-davidson-presents-back-to-the-track-a-las-vegas-motor-speedway-experience Riding is my all-time favorite passion with music, travel, & design at a close second.
 I travel and follow my favorite band, PHISH, as much as my work schedule will allow and sell merch with my personalized designs at the shows on what we all so lovingly call, Shakedown Street.
-At the moment, I have a Phish + Pabst Blue Ribbon Beer tribute design that I sell as my side hustle at Shakedown and Etsy.
+At the moment, I have a Phish + Pabst Blue Ribbon Beer tribute design that I sell as my side hustle at Shakedown and on Etsy.
+Check us out at ForAllMyPhriends!
 I love living life to the fullest!
 Every day is a blessing and I plan on riding my way to the very best life possible!
 THAT is my passion!

 If you had to put your approach to bike building into one of these groupings, which one would you say best represents why you build? (select one) Self-expression or Heritage or Innovation.